 Staff should continue documenting and observing the child and using the information to plan the curriculum.

-Will most preschoolers reach the integrating level before enrolling in kindergarten?
+13. Will most preschoolers reach the integrating level before enrolling in kindergarten?

 The DRDP research shows that most preschoolers will reach the building level by the end of their preschool years.
 In California, some children begin transitional kindergarten at age 4, kindergarten at age 5, or at age 6.
 The DRDP is calibrated to accommodate a broader range of abilities.
-There is some overlap between the DRDP-Infant/Toddler instrument and the DRDP-K instrument to encompass the range of abilities.
+There is some overlap between the DRDP-Infant/Toddler instrument and the DRDP-K instrument regarding the range of abilities.

-Can emerging be marked if the first level has not yet been marked?
+14. Can emerging be marked if the first level has not yet been marked?

-Is emerging a developmental level?
+15. Is emerging a developmental level?

 No. Emerging is used to show the child is beginning to demonstrate some of the skills, knowledge, or behaviors at the next level.
 A developmental level must be marked first before marking emerging.